FabianHertwig/pytorch_20BN-JESTER_Dataset/README.md

     pip install git+https://github.com/FabianHertwig/pytorch_20BN-JESTER_Dataset

-You will also need the video_transforms form this repo:
+You will also need the video_transforms from this repo:

     pip install git+https://github.com/hassony2/torch_videovision